piotrmurach/tty/README.md

 Please refer to [documentation](https://github.com/peter-murach/pastel) for complete API.

-## 3. ProgressBar
+## 4. Drawing progress bars

-In order to draw progress bar **TTY** uses the [tty-progressbar](https://github.com/peter-murach/tty-progressbar) component.
+In order to draw progress bars in terminal, **TTY** uses the [tty-progressbar](https://github.com/peter-murach/tty-progressbar) component.

 For example, to render basic download bar do:

 ```ruby
 bar = TTY::ProgressBar.new("downloading [:bar]", total: 30)